SaadxSalman/AxiomForge-Engine/README.md

 Distributed under the **MIT License**.
 See `LICENSE` for the full text.
-All demo lore (factions, regions, items) is original content created for this project and free to reuse..
+All demo lore (factions, regions, items) is original content created for this project and free to reuse.